Conditions we treat

 - Nail problems – Toenails or fingernails that have changed shape or color, or are surrounded by sore, swollen skin.

-- Rashes and itchy skin conditions, including eczema, hives, lichen planus and psoriasis.
+- Rashes and itchy skin conditions, including eczema, dermatitis, hives, lichen planus and psoriasis.

 - Rosacea – Face redness that may include swelling and bumps.